JACJava/Training-Notes-and-Instructions/Installing and Using Maven on Mac OS.md

                 </configuration>
             </plugin>

-3. Make sure the following plugin is documented in the pom.xml (Windows)
+3. Make sure the following plugin is documented in the pom.xml (Windows) to execute the jar file

            <plugin>
                 <!-- Build an executable JAR -->